owen2345/reusable-ci-cd-actions/README.md

 This is a repository to host shareable github workflows for CI and CD for Ruby/Rails applications (can be used other languages too).

 ## Requirements
-The workflows expect for a containerized applications (docker-compose with `test` service) to run something like:
+The workflows expect for a containerized application (docker-compose with `test` service) to run the corresponding actions, something like:
 `docker-compose run test /bin/sh -c "bundle exec rspec"`
 Check [this repo](https://github.com/owen2345/rails_app_containerization) to see how to containerize an existent rails application.